ReactiveX/RxSwift/Documentation/Examples.md

 ## Calculated variable

-Let's first start with some imperative swift code.
-The purpose of example is to bind identifier `c` to a value calculated from `a` and `b` if some condition is satisfied.
+Let's first start with some imperative swift code.Sw The purpose of example is to bind identifier `c` to a value calculated from `a` and `b` if some condition is satisfied.

 Here is the imperative swift code that calculates the value of `c`: